Piecewise deterministic sampling with splitting schemes: Introduction

 \subsection{Metropolis adjusted algorithms}

 Naturally, the use of splitting schemes to approximate a PDMP introduces a discretisation error.
-In the context of Bayesian statistics, this means that a bias term is introduced in the estimators for statistics of interest.
 In this section we discuss how to eliminate this bias with the addition of a Metropolis-Hastings (MH) acceptance-rejection step.
 In Section~\ref{sec:nonrev_MH} we describe the general procedure, which is a \emph{non-reversible} MH algorithm, and then apply this to ZZS and BPS.
 Similarly this can be applied to other kinetic PDMPs used in MCMC.